Category:

 • Reduces errors in early drafts and research

-• Speeds up response time for client deliverables
+• Speeds up response time for client deliverables.

 3. Clio: Legal Practice Management